Why Using One SEO Metric isn’t Advised for Link Building

 BACKLINK QUALITY: AHREFS DOMAIN RATING (DR), MAJESTIC TRUSTFLOW (TF), MOZ.COM DOMAIN AUTHORITY (DA)

-SITE QUALITY: OUR 22-POINT HUMAN REVIEW PLUS MOZ SPAM SCORE
+SITE QUALITY: OUR 33-POINT HUMAN REVIEW PLUS MOZ SPAM SCORE

-Why M-Flux will get you way ahead of the competition without spending more
+How M-Flux can get you in front of the competition without spending more

 Want to get started?